anthonyhaj/battleships-PP3/README.md

 - I want to be able to see the opponents board
 - I want to be able to play again

+### Site Owner
+- I want users to be able to enter correct coordinates
+- I want users to be able to see which cells have been used or hit
+- I want users to know how coordinates should be entered and validated
+- I want users to be able to choose if they would like to play
+- I want users to choose if they would like to play again